MingZx8/satellite/README.md

 # Road Segmentation
-The approach to detect road is purposed by [Xia et al., 2017](https://ieeexplore.ieee.org/document/8127098).
+The approach to mesure road width is purposed by [Xia et al., 2017](https://ieeexplore.ieee.org/document/8127098).
+From the geospatial data, road type and road centerline are determined.
+A road mask is built based on the road width and centerline.
 Here are the steps:
 #### Step 1.
 Line segment detection
 ![step 1](https://github.com/ReehcQ/satellite/blob/master/imgs/step1.png)